teodragovic/teodragovic.github.io/source/_posts/2014-02-09-smashing-book-4-pt-1.markdown

 > The bite-sized guideline for decent CSS selectors is basically: keep them well-named, as short as possible, and keep specificity low at all costs.

-Don't use ID's - they are too specific and can't be reused.
+Don't use IDs - they are too specific and can't be reused.
 Also, avoid compound selectors or at least, keep them short as possible.

 Tying selectors to location reduces their scope for reuse.
 Keep selectors portable and robust.